jan-rybizki/Business_trips_carbon_footprint/README.md

 ![](data/Flight_emissions_by_destination2.png)

-Since March 2020 we know that we can do with less flight:
+Since March 2020 we know that we can do with less flights:

 ![](data/covid_impact.png)

-The talk, which the our sustainability group held in March 2021 at MPIA can be found [here](https://github.com/jan-rybizki/MPIA_travel_emissions/blob/main/data/Flying%20at%20MPIA%20summary%20short.pdf).
+The summary slides from our talks, which the sustainability group held in March 2021 at MPIA can be found [here](https://github.com/jan-rybizki/MPIA_travel_emissions/blob/main/data/Flying%20at%20MPIA%20summary%20short.pdf).

 This tool can be used to approximately assess/monitor the emissions from business trips.
 Connectivity to the SAP system of MPG is given.
 But the data can also be processed using other tools, e.g. the CO2 calculator of [Didier Barret](https://travel-footprint-calculator.irap.omp.eu/).